-Annual Recurring Revenue (ARR)

-ARR is also used to assess the performance and the trend of subscription revenue.
+- Annual Recurring Revenue (ARR) - ARR is also used to assess the performance and the trend of subscription revenue.
 ARR is calculated by multiplying the Monthly Recurring Revenue ("MRR") by twelve.
 MRR is defined as the subscription revenue recognised in a month, excluding any retrospective upward adjustments arising at the end of the contract where there have been more subscribers than a client originally contracted for, less any contract losses (Churn) or downward adjustments arising on contract renewal.
-The Directors consider that the ARR, derived from software-as-a-service (SaaS) sales, is a key measure of the performance of the business.
-The ARR increased by 37% in the year to £9.3 million at 31 December 2024.
+The Directors consider that the ARR, derived from software-as-a-service (SaaS) sales, is a key measure of the performance of the business. - Free cash flow - Free Cash Flow is calculated as net cash flows from operations less capital expenditure and lease costs. - Rule of 40 - The Rule of 40 is defined as the addition of the EBITDA percentage margin in the year and the ARR percentage growth on the previous year.